Jelleas/typing_platforms/README.md

 foo = 3
 ```

 Type inference does have its limitations, for instance `mypy` will not do any type inference in functions without type hints.
-To understand why, let's quickly into function type hints.
+To understand why, let's quickly look into function type hints.
 In the simplest form:

 ```Py
 def add(a: int, b: int) -> int: